5 Best Ways To Raise Credit Score

 The basic formula provided by FICO is broken down into five parts and how much they weigh towards your score:

 Keep in mind the range of the FICO score is 300 to 850.
-This means you can’t get a FICO score lower than a 300 and the highest score credit score would be 850.
-So, you’re really working with a range of 550 points (850 – 300 = 550).
+This means you can’t get a FICO score lower than a 300 and the Read Part 4: Ways to Improve Your Credit Score

 Credit Score Meaning